-Group A strep normally live in people’s throats and can spread in the community from person to person.
-Often, up to 15% of people may ‘carry’ the bug without knowing and without suffering any illness.
+Group A strep normally cause infection in people’s throats and can spread in the community from person to person.
+1 – 2% of people may ‘carry’ the bug without knowing and without suffering any illness.
 Group A strep spreads very easily in conditions where people are housed together in close quarters.

 Group A strep also can live on the skin, particularly where the skin is damaged by conditions such as eczema, as well as on any other mucous surface of the body.
 It cannot survive for very long away from the human body.

 - Not serious in themselves, but infectious to others

 - Scarlet fever

 - Rheumatic fever

 - Post-strep reactive arthritis

 - Cellulitis and erysipelas